How to build trust in a relationship

 - Dependable – You know they have your back.

-- Consistent – How they treat you doesn’t fluctuate too much, unless it’s for a very good reason, e.g. grief or severe exam stress.
+- Consistent – How they treat you doesn’t change on a daily basis.
+Only when it’s for a very good reason, e.g. grief or severe exam stress.

-- Durability – You feel the relationship won’t crumble under pressure.
+- Durability – You feel safe and secure that the relationship can withstand anything

 - Fidelity – The obvious one here.
 You trust them not to share bodily fluids (or whatever else counts as cheating in your eyes) with other people.